-Scientists found traces of the hazardous metals in some of the analysed gloves and clothes, putting the customers at risk.
+Scientists also found traces of the hazardous metals in some of the analysed gloves and clothes, putting the customers at risk.

-Shocking documentary unveiling the truth behind animal leather.
+Shocking documentary unveiling the truth behind the animal leather.

-There is a big misconception that animal leather is just a by-product of the meat industry.
-The reality and facts indicate, that it is actually the biggest co-product.
+Animal leather is considered to be a by-product of the meat industry.
+But it is actually the largest co-product.

 The leather is not a by-product of the meat industry – It is an important co-product.

-The crocodiles spend either almost 2 years in small cages that are often smaller than their total body length or they have to share a bigger enclosure with other gators – sometimes with few hundred of them.
-Once they reach 4-6 feet, they are being killed by beating or cutting their neck and pushing a metal rod through their spine.
-Since they can survive without oxygen for 60 minutes and more, the death isn’t instant – they have to wait few hours in agony, often surviving skinning.
+The crocodiles live in cages that are often smaller than their body length or they have to share a bigger enclosure with other gators – sometimes with few hundred of them.
+Once they reach 4-6 feet, they are being killed by cutting their neck and pushing a metal rod through the spine.
+Since they can survive without oxygen for 60 minutes, they have to wait for death in agony, often surviving skinning.

-In other inhumane cases, snakes are being drowned by pressuring water inside their body to expand it before flaying, while ostriches are electrified and beaten up.
+In other cases, snakes are being drowned by pressuring water inside their body to expand it before flaying, while ostriches are electrified.

 The expert, Livia Firth says: